 Symbol Name 1/0 Description ASYR (1) Asynchronous Read Port I A HIGH on this input during Master Reset will select Synchronous read operation for the output port.
 A LOW will select Asynchronous operation.
-If Asynchronous is selected the FIFO must operate in IDT Standard mode. ĀSYW (1) Asynchronous Write Port Ι A HIGH on this input during Master Reset will select Synchronous write operation for the input port.
+If Asynchronous is selected the FIFO must operate in IDT Standard mode.
+ASYW (1) Asynchronous Write Port I A HIGH on this input during Master Reset will select Synchronous write operation for the input port.
 A LOW will select Asynchronous operation.
-TCK (2) JTAG Clock Clock input for JTAG function.
+TCK (2) JTAG Clock I Clock input for JTAG function.
 One of four terminals required by IEEE Standard 1149.1-1990.
 Test operations of the device are synchronous to TCK.
 Data from TMS and TDI are sampled on the rising edge of TCK and outputs change on the falling edge of TCK.
 If the JTAG function is not used this signal needs to be tied to GND.
-TDI (2) JTAG Test Data Input One of four terminals required by IEEE Standard 1149.1-1990.
+TDI (2) JTAG Test Data Input I One of four terminals required by IEEE Standard 1149.1-1990.
 During the JTAG boundary scan operation, test data serially loaded via the TDI on the rising edge of TCK to either the Instruction Register, ID Register and Bypass Register.
 An internal pull-up resistor forces TDI HIGH if left unconnected.
 TDO (2) JTAG Test Data Output 0 One of four terminals required by IEEE Standard 1149.1-1990.
 During the JTAG boundary scan operation, test data serially loaded output via the TDO on the falling edge of TCK from either the Instruction Register, ID Register and Bypass Register.
 This output is high impedance except when shifting, while in SHIFT-DR and SHIFT-IR controller states.
-TMS (2) JTAG Mode Select Ι TMS is a serial input pin.
+TMS (2) JTAG Mode I TMS is a serial input pin.
 One of four terminals required by IEEE Standard 1149.1-1990.
 TMS directs the device through its TAP controller states.
 An internal pull-up resistor forces TMS HIGH if left unconnected.
-TRST (2) JTAG Reset TRST is an asynchronous reset pin for the JTAG controller.
-The JTAG TAP controller does not automatically reset upon power-up, thus it must be reset by either this signal or by setting TMS= HIGH for five TCK cycles.
-If the TAP controller is not properly reset then the FIFO outputs will always be in high-impedance.
-If the JTAG function is used but the user does not want to use TRST, then TRST can be tied with MRS to ensure proper FIFO operation.
-If the JTAG function is not used then this signal needs to be tied to GND.
+TRST (2) JTAG Reset I TRST is an asynchronous reset pin for the JTAG controller.
+The JTAG TAP controller will automatically reset upon power-up.
+If the JTAG function is not used then this signal should to be tied to GND.